zaf/agi/Readme.md

 for no timeout.
 Optional parameters: offset samples if provided will seek to the offset without exceeding the end of the file.
-Silence (always prefixed with s=)is the number of seconds of silence allowed before the function returns despite the lack of dtmf digits or reaching timeout.
-Negative values of Res[0] mean error, 1 means success.
+Silence (always prefixed with s=)is the number of seconds of silence allowed before the function returns despite the lack of DTMF digits or reaching timeout.
+Negative values of Res[0] mean error.
+Res[0] equals 0 if recording was successful without any DTMF digit received, or the ASCII numerical value of the digit if one was received.
 Rest of the result is a set of different inconsistent values depending on each case, please refer to res_agi.c in asterisk source code for further info.

 #### func (*Session) SayAlpha